lupyuen/lupyuen.github.io/src/mmu.md

 _What memory shall we protect on Ox64?_

-We configure the Sv39 MMU so that our Kernel can access these __Memory Regions__ (and nothing else)...
+Ox64 SBC requires the __Memory Regions__ below to boot our Kernel.
+Today we __configure the Sv39 MMU__ so that our Kernel can access these regions (and nothing else)...

 | Region | Start Address | Size
 |:--------------|:-------------:|:----